 The next morning, the real adventure began.
-We were up at 5 am, we had a quick breakfast, the campsite was totally picked up and we were on the trail by 6 am - alpenglow was just starting to show on Blanca Peak, another 14er that might be in my future.
+We were up at 5 am, we had a quick breakfast, the campsite was totally picked up and we were on the trail by 6 am - alpenglow was just starting to show on the peak of Mt.
+Lindsey in the background.
 Alpenglow is supposedly where the Sangre de Cristos (Blood of Christ) got their name.